 The Board adopted a written related person transaction policy that sets forth the policies and procedures for the review and approval or ratification of related person transactions (the "RPT Policy").
 The RPT policy requires that a "related person" (as defined in paragraph (a) of Item 404 of Regulation S-K) must promptly disclose to the our general counsel any "related person transaction" (defined as any transaction that is reportable under Item 404(a) of Regulation S-K in which we are or will be a participant and the amount involved exceeds \$120,000 and in which any related person has or will have a direct or indirect material interest) and all material facts with respect thereto.
 The general counsel will promptly communicate such information to the Audit Committee or another independent body of our Board.
-No related person transaction will be required to recuse themselves from any such vote.
+No related person transaction will be entered into without the approval or ratification of our Audit Committee or another independent body of our Board.
+Directors interested in a related person transaction will be required to recuse themselves from any such vote.
 The RPT Policy does not specify the standards to be applied by its Audit Committee or another independent body of the Board in determining whether or not to approve or ratify a related person transaction, although such determinations are made in accordance with Delaware law.